 Although we do not have a formal policy regarding attendance by members of our board of directors at our annual meeting, we encourage all of our directors to attend.
-No member of our board of directors attended our annual meeting of stockholders in 2019.
+Members of our board of directors who attended our annual meeting of stockholders in 2020 were Mr. Sims, Mr. Suen, Mr. Chung, Ms. Gillman, and Mr. Munro.